Recognising excellence in the mainstay of legal research

 The ALRA Article/Chapter Award focuses on the mainstay of academic research – the traditional research article (including book chapters in edited collections).
 The objective of this prize is to recognise research excellence in the publication of journal articles or book chapters which make an outstanding contribution to the legal field.

-The recipient of the PhD Award will receive a $1000 prize and an award certificate.
-The inaugural 2020 Awards will be awarded at the annual conference of the Australasian Law Academics Association (‘AALA’) to be held in Sydney 1‑4 July 2020.
+The recipient of the ALRA Article/Chapter Award will receive a $1000 prize (to be shared between multiple applicants if there is more than one author) and an award certificate.
+The 2022 Awards will be awarded at the annual conference of the Australasian Law Academics Association (‘AALA’).

-Applications for the 2020 Article/Chapter Award are due by close of business on Tuesday 17 March 2020, and should be sent (together will all requisite documentation) to firstname.lastname@example.org.
+Applications for the 2022 ALRA Article/Chapter Award are due by close of business on Wednesday 2 March 2022.
+For applications to be considered:

 - The applicant must be an academic staff member at a CALD member law school (or equivalent) where that staff member is employed at least 0.4 FTE at the time of the application (“employment requirement”).